Ruta8/fraud_detection/README.md

 # Fraud Detection Take Home Challenge

 Highly imbalanced binary classification problem with messy data.
-The goal is to predict possibly high value fraudulent transactions.
-Feature engineering was centered around time-aware RFM-style features.
-The model of choice was Random Forest for great performance, moderate interpretability, ability to deal with large dimensionality.
+The goal is to predict possibly high-value fraudulent transactions.
+Feature engineering was centred around time-aware RFM-style features.
+The model of choice was Random Forest for great performance, moderate interpretability, ability to deal with the large dimensionality.
 Loss function modified to take into account fraud value.
-Model calibrated using Beta Calibration.
+The model was calibrated using Beta Calibration.

 ## Folder Structure

 ```
-├── analysis.ipynb <- A Jupyter notebook with exploratory data analysis.
+├── analysis.ipynb <- A Jupyter notebook with exploratory data analysis and model results analysis.
 ├── data
 │   ├── external                    <- Data from third party sources.
 │   ├── processed                   <- The final, canonical data sets for modeling.